Why AI Chatbots Don't Work (For Shopping)

 We found that this approach generated over 10x the engagement rate, driving significant lift in customer satisfaction and incremental revenue.
 We used AI combined with a proprietary dataset to power the tool.
 Generative Q&A continuously self-learns which questions drive actual sales.
 Shoppers found the embedded Generative Q&A experience far less intrusive than the standard chatbot pop-up and engaged far more with the predicted questions than they did with the open-ended textbox.

-chatbots can drive negative sales
+AI chatbots can have negative impact on sales

 Conclusion